CasterIO/AndroidProfiler/README.md

-# AndroidProfiler
+# Bootstrap
-This application is used to demonstate the features of the Android Profiler tool.
+Repository to demonstrate bootstrapping an Android App using the templates built into Android Studio